Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

     A transaction brings the data from one state to another, without violating all the rules and constrains, including triggers

 - `I` Isolation

+    Isolation is for concurrent transactions(concurrency control).
+If concurrency happens, it should result in the same state where the transactions is executed sequentially.
+So, each transaction is isolated with another.

 - `D` Durability

+    Makes sure state saved after committed.

 ## CAP